Overview of the main changes since the previous report update

 Asylum procedure

-• International protection appeals: All appeals deemed suitable proceeded before the IPAT on a remote basis via audio-video link throughout 2022.
+• International protection appeals: The vast majority of appeals before the IPAT proceeded on a remote basis via audio-video link throughout 2023.
 In circumstances where an appeal was deemed unsuitable to proceed remotely, the appeal proceeded by way of an on-site oral hearing.
-This usually occurred in situations whereby to proceed with the appeal remotely would be contrary to the interests of justice.
-As of January 2023, just of appeals continued by way of remote hearing, save at the request of the applicant or whereby to conduct the appeal remotely would be contrary to the interests of justice.
-From 1 January 2022 to 31 December 2022, the IPAT scheduled a total of 1,881 hearings, approximately 766 of which proceeded on a remote basis.
-[18] Of the total number of hearings scheduled, 1,551 hearings proceeded.[19]
+This usually occurred in situations whereby to proceed with the appeal remotely would be contrary to the interests of justice or whereby the applicant requested an onsite oral hearing.

 Reception conditions